csantiago132/cassette/README.md

 <img alt="https://www.pexels.com/photo/black-lx90-cassette-tape-1228497/" src="cassette.jpg" title="Photo by Stas Knop from Pexels" />

 A zero-config-required media player component library for React.
-The flexible core smooths over the quirks of media state management in the browser, while allowing you to implement any UI you can imagine.
+The flexible core handles the logical complexities of common audio and video player paradigms, while allowing you to implement any UI you can come up with.

 ![react-responsive-audio-player in action](demo.gif)